dev-aniebiet/unraveldocs-api/api_docs/API_DOCUMENTATION.md

 {
   "statusCode": 200,
   "status": "success",
   "message": "OTP has been sent to your email.
-Please verify to complete team creation.", "data": null
+Please verify to complete organization creation.", "data": null
 }
 ```